 Gelacio's role as the head groom is perhaps the most integral part of the DMS team and is truly the glue that holds everything together.
 He takes impeccable care of our horses, notices every detail, and is always available to assist when needed.
 For twenty years, Gelacio's meticulous work has been the cornerstone of DMS horse care.

-After 35 years in the horse world, it has been anything but boring!
-My first 10 years were with Hap Hansen Stables.
-I groomed and managed a 60 horse show barn.
-We competed nationally and internationally.
-I also managed a dressage barn, eventing barn, and a 300 horse breeding barn.
-My passion is breeding quality jumpers from birth to first grade.
+Of her 35 years in the horse world, Claudia says "it has been anything but boring!"
+Her first 10 years were with Hap Hansen Stables.
+She groomed and managed a 60 horse show barn, which competed nationally and internationally.
+She also managed a dressage barn, eventing barn, and a 300 horse breeding barn.
+Her passion is breeding and raising quality jumpers from birth to first grade.

-As I look back over those 35 years, my years with DMS were certainly some of my best years.
-I feel grateful to be on the team again.
+As she looks back over those 35 years, Claudia recalls "my years with DMS were certainly some of my best years.
+I feel grateful to be on the team again."

-When I'm not teaching or managing the daily barn routine, I enjoy backpacking.
+When she's not teaching or managing the daily barn routine, she enjoys backpacking.

 Clayton was born in Central California before he made his way to Northern California.
 Clayton, whose friends call him Buddy, has the work ethic of many and has enjoyed learning the ropes of the hay business.
 He is a student at Napa College with ambitions to own his own business some day.